ALP dark matter with non-periodic potentials: parametric resonance, halo formation and gravitational signatures: Conclusions

 In this work we focused on the case when oscillons decay before the onset of structure formation in the matter dominated era.
 The interesting scenario in which the oscillons decay later or even survive until today, which is possible for smaller ALP masses, is left for future work.

 \acknowledgments

 We are thankful to Hyungjin Kim, Alessandro Lenoci and Marcello Musso for helpful discussions about gravitational collapse, to Andrea Mitridate for discussions about PTAs as well as to Jacob M. Leedom, Nicole Righi and Alexander Westphal for insights into axion monodromy.
 We thank Philip S\o rensen for providing the Mathematica code used to show the experimental constraints and projections in \figref{fig:dense-halo-region}.
+We are also thankful to Nikita Blinov for clarifications on photometric microlensing.
 This work is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC 2121 ,,Quantum Universe“ – 390833306.
 This work has been produced benefiting from the 2236 Co-Funded Brain Circulation Scheme2 (CoCirculation2) of The Scientific and Technological Research Council of Turkey T\"UB\.{I}TAK (Project No: 121C404).
 We also made heavy use of open source software \texttt{Matplotlib}~\cite{Hunter:2007}, \texttt{Numpy}~\cite{harris2020array}, and \texttt{Scipy}~\cite{2020SciPy-NMeth}.